 (2.0 hour interactive workshop) Portions of this workshop can be added to any other workshop or extended program if the client desires.

 This program examines how communities can use collective knowledge of why people choose to not intervene as well as strategies for empowering leadership, members and community members to act.
-By establishing intentional efforts to remove the barriers to action you can increase the probability that organizations will mitigate the impact of bystander behavior.
-This is a critical conversation to have as we set out to intervene in hazing and other high-risk behaviors on the college campus.
+Participants identify intentional efforts to remove the barriers to action based on practices which demonstrate that as a result, this will increase the probability that organizations will mitigate the impact of bystander behavior.
+This is a critical conversation to have as campuses and organizations set out to intervene in hazing and other high-risk behaviors on the college campus.

-• Utilize the identified barriers to action to evaluate organization environment in order to identify where barriers can be reduced and people can be empowered to ACT;
+- Utilize the identified barriers to take action to evaluate the organization environment in order to identify where barriers can be reduced and people can be empowered to ACT;

 Alcohol Skills Training Program (ASTP)